Invisalign Start at $2999. For More Information - Call us at 408-720-0900

 When conservative methods fail to alleviate this problem, surgery can be tried.
 Surgical procedures involve removing the soft tissues of the oropharynx (an area in the back portion of the mouth) or the lower jaw.
 Laser surgery is a newer treatment option.
 Depending on the surgical technique used, the laser is used to either slowly scar the palate, which tightens it, or to remove palate tissue.

-In this day and age convenience is key, no wonder the term “dentist near me” is on top of the many search phrases used by local patients looking to find new dentist.
-For added convenience, Sunnyvale Dental Care tries to accommodate all walk in dental emergencies including wisdom teeth extraction walk in patients.
+In this day and age convenience is key, no wonder the term “dentist near me” is on top of the many search phrases used by local patients looking to find new dentists.
+For added convenience, Sunnyvale Dental Care tries to accommodate all walk-in dental emergencies including wisdom teeth extraction walk-in patients.

 Sunnyvale Dental Care is located conveniently in the center of Silicon Valley with great access to many freeways and highways.
-Sunnyvale Dental Care is among the best reviewed and rated local dental office in the area performing oral surgery and teeth removal services.
+Sunnyvale Dental Care is among the best-reviewed and rated local dental offices in the area performing oral surgery and teeth removal services.
 Dr. Bhavna Gupta says, “For every business to succeed it has to be profitable.
-Dentistry is no exception, but still providing the best oral surgery procedures that are well priced and affordable should still be our top priority.
+Dentistry is no exception, but still providing the best oral surgery procedures that are well-priced and affordable should still be our top priority.

-At Sunnyvale Dental Care, we see many patients on a regular basis who ask us about their dental insurance coverage and copayment for their dental treatment.
-We not only provide the right information but also make sure our patients get maximum benefit out of their dental PPO insurance coverage.
-Currently Sunnyvale Dental Care is in network with First Dental Health, Avesis, Assurant, Anthem BlueCross, Maverest, DenteMax, Geha Connection, Guardian, HealthNet, Humana, MetLife, Principal, Dentegra, Aetna, Ameritas, Dental Benefit Providers, United HealthCare, and Cigna.
-Dr. Bhavna Gupta is a premier provider with Delta Dental insurance company.
+At Sunnyvale Dental Care, we see many patients on a regular basis who ask us about their dental insurance coverage and copayments for their dental treatment.
+We not only provide the right information but also make sure our patients get the maximum benefit out of their dental PPO insurance coverage.
+Currently, Sunnyvale Dental Care is in a network with First Dental Health, Avesis, Assurant, Anthem BlueCross, Maverest, DenteMax, Geha Connection, Guardian, HealthNet, Humana, MetLife, Principal, Dentegra, Aetna, Ameritas, Dental Benefit Providers, United HealthCare, and Cigna.
+Dr. Bhavna Gupta is a premier provider with Delta Dental Insurance Company.

 Oral Surgery FAQ